The Complete Guide to Shopify Google Analytics Integration

 Sounds important, doesn’t it?
 That’s because it is.

+But according to Littledata, as many as 88% of Shopify businesses have trouble setting up Google Analytics.
 This results in ecommerce businesses not being able to measure their ROI correctly and not having a clear view of the customer journey.

 In this guide, we’re going to show you how to properly set up Google Analytics for your Shopify website, as well as talk about Google Analytics best practices.
 We’ll also give you some tips on how to use Google Analytics effectively.